rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

 Tenant operator provides wrappers around OpenShift resources to provide a higher level of abstraction to the users.
 With Tenant Operator admins can configure Network and Security Policies, Resource Quotas, Limit Ranges, RBAC for every tenant, which are automatically inherited by all the namespaces and users in the tenant.
 Depending on users role, they are free to operate within their tenants in complete autonomy.
 Tenant Operator supports initializing new tenants using GitOps management pattern.
 Changes can be managed via PRs just like a typical GitOps workflow, so tenants can request changes; add new user or remove user.

-The idea of Tenant Operator is to use namespaces as independent sandboxes, where tenant applications can run independently from each other.
+The idea of Tenant Operator is to use namespaces as independent sandboxes, where tenant applications can run independently of each other.
 To minimize cluster admin efforts, cluster admins shall configure Tenant Operator's custom resources, which then become a self-service system for tenants.
 Tenant Operator enables cluster admins to host multiple tenants in a single OpenShift Cluster, i.e.

 - Share an OpenShift cluster with multiple tenants